Favorite Soft Homemade Sandwich Bread Recipe

 - Activate the Yeast:

-Begin by dissolving the active dry yeast in ½ cup warm water and the 3 Tbsp sugar.
+Begin by dissolving the active dry yeast in ½ cup warm water and the 3 tablespoon sugar.
 Let the yeast mixture sit for 10-15 minutes until it becomes foamy, showing that your yeast is alive and ready to make the dough rise. - Prepare the Dough:

 After the yeast mixture is foamy, add 2 cups of warm water (hot water will kill the yeast), salt, and olive oil.
 Slowly mix in 6 ½ cups of flour, one cup of flour at a time, until the dough begins to clean the sides of the bowl.
 Depending on your kitchen environment, you may need to add a little more or a little less flour.Tip for the best results: Keep a kitchen scale handy for more precise flour measurements, especially if using different types of flour like bread flour or whole wheat flour. - Knead the Dough: